Hey, there, I’m Dana.

 I fostered many different breeds of dogs, both big and small, and helped them find their forever homes.
 Between dealing with dogs that had separation anxiety and ones that needed help learning to trust, I learned so much during those several years.

-After several years of fostering, my husband and I decided to get our own dog.
-We wanted a hypoallergenic dog for our family members with dog allergies and settled on a Sheepadoodle.
+After several years of fostering, my husband and I got our own dog—a Sheepadoodle.
 Since getting our Sheepadoodle, I’ve taken plenty of training classes with her, including puppy socialization classes, basic obedience, and intro to K9 nose work.
 Nosework was a blast (we both learned a lot in that class).

 “I am thankful for those muddy paws that tell stories on our floors and those slobbery kisses that soften the hardest of hearts, because one day they will sure be missed.”